 When dividing property and assets, the court will consider how pensions and retirement accounts will be divided between the spouses.
-In this podcast, Alexandria divorce lawyer Carolyn Grimes helps individuals going through a divorce understand one of the most difficult – and complicated – aspects of the property division process.
+In this podcast, listen to Alexandria divorce lawyer Carolyn Grimes on pensions and retirement accounts, as she helps individuals going through a divorce understand one of the most difficult – and complicated – aspects of the property division process.
 Listeners will learn about how benefits are divided, the role of QDROs, potential issues to watch out for, and more.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)